StepfenShawn/Cantonese/README-en.md

 &emsp;&emsp;<a href="#24">Develop an app in Cantonese</a>
 <a href="#25">How to run?</a>
 <a href="#26">TODOs</a>
-# <a name="0">What is Cantonese?</a>
+# <a name="0">What is Cantonese programming language?</a>
 What is the cantonese programming language?
-It is a programming language that communicates with computers in Cantonese.
+It is a programming language that communicates with computers in [Cantonese](https://en.wikipedia.org/wiki/Cantonese).
 The computer can read the Cantonese you write and you can operate (abuse) the computer in Cantonese.

 # <a name="1">Quick Start</a>